artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 > No sickness or pain that the Fates give to men.
 > ~ Works and Days, 110--112

-Both Marduk and Zeus were young sky gods who lead a fight over and older generation of gods to become the leading god.
-Zeus's division of duties and realms upon defeating Kronus is similar to Marduk's division after defeating Tiamhat in the *Enuma Elish*, and the Sumerian concept of *me* is also similar (and even older).
+Both Marduk and Zeus were young sky gods who lead a fight over an older generation of gods to become the leading god.
+Zeus's division of duties and realms upon defeating Cronos is similar to Marduk's division after defeating Tiamhat in the *Enuma Elish*, and the Sumerian concept of *me* is also similar (and even older).

 > So the blessed gods had done a hard piece of work,
 > Settled by force the question of rights with the Titans.